 - Install Docker on your local host machine.

-- For GPU support on Linux, install nvidia-docker.
+- For GPU support on Linux, install NVIDIA Docker support.

 Download a TensorFlow Docker image